thefinerminer/minesweeper-rawvf/README.md

 # ms-rawvf

 Raw Video Format (RAWVF) is a "human readable minesweeper video format" created in 2009.
 Minesweeper videos can be translated into this format for cross-compatibility.
+This project hosts code for converting various videos formats into RAWVF.

-Supported Minesweeper versions are:
+Supported Minesweeper games and video formats are:

 - <b>Minesweeper Arbiter</b> 0.35 to 0.52.3 (*AVF format)
 - <b>Minesweeper Clone</b> 0.76 beta to 2007 release 2 (*MVF format)